 The course will focus on both fiction writing and poetry.
-Units on fiction writing will include interior monologue, narrative voice, and journal writing, as well as the fundamental aspects of a story including structure, characterization, setting, and theme.
-Poetry units will cover meter, tone, form, scansion, tempo, style.
+Units on fiction writing will include interior monologue, narrative voice, and journal writing, as well as the fundamental aspects of a story including structure, characterization, setting, dialogue, and theme.
+Poetry units will cover elements of poetry, which might include meter, tone, form, scansion, tempo, style.

 3. Methods and Sample Assignments